 Second thoughts on Alan Furst

-This is one of the things that makes Alan Furst such a remarkable historical thriller writer, a novelist whose specialty is wartime or pre-war Europe.
-From Blood of Victory:
+This is one of the things that makes Alan Furst such a remarkable writer of historical thrillers.
+His specialty is wartime or pre-war Europe, and this is from Blood of Victory:

-I recently picked up Blood of Victory because I'm readig a book about thrillers for review, and it reminded me that I still had some titles of Furst's to read.
-I came to him late because he didn't always write like this.
-Initially, his writing felt strained, a patently movie-ish attempt to evoke atmosphere, not create it but borrow it, remind us of it from other places.
-His first novel, Night Soldiers got excellent reviews when it came out in 1988.
+exposition as minor affairs for a thriller writer.
+I recently picked up Blood of Victory because I'm reading a study of thrillers, and it reminded me that I still had some titles of Furst's to read.
+I came to him late because he didn't always write with such seemingly effortless style.
+Initially, his writing felt like a patently movie-ish attempt to evoke atmosphere, not create it but borrow it, remind us of it from other places.
+His first novel, Night Soldiers got generally excellent reviews when it came out in 1988.
 I was turned off by this sort of passage, though:

 Did you catch that?
 It's not just the gray stone that has its secrets, it's the gray stone's hidden tints.
 Now, that's a secretive town.
-And that's a writer who's piling on too many metaphors; he's either showing off his 'fancy' writing or he's insecure and he's forcing things.
+And that's a writer who's piling on too many metaphors, straining too much after atmosphere.
+He's either showing off his 'fancy' writing or he's insecure and he's forcing things.

 Categories: